vespa-engine/sample-apps/examples/embedder-auto-training-evaluation/README.md

 #### Download and prepare datasets

-The scripts in [data-preparation](data-preparation) can be used to automatically download and process various datasets using the **ir_datasets** package.
+The scripts in <a href="data-preparation/" data-proofer-ignore>data-preparation</a>
+can be used to automatically download and process various datasets using the **ir_datasets** package.
 Scripts for the following datasets are available:

 - FIQA